AP Top 25: Defending champion Clemson makes move to No. 2

 IN

-Six ranked teams lost on Saturday, including five to unranked teams, shaking up the bottom of the Top 25.
+Six ranked teams lost on Saturday, including four to unranked teams, shaking up the bottom of the Top 25.

 — No. 17 Mississippi State made the biggest move among the newcomers, entering the rankings for the first time this season at No. 17.
 The Bulldogs bashed LSU 37-7 in Starkville.
 Mississippi State had not been ranked since Nov.
 22, 2015.